ilios/user-guide/courses-and-sessions/offerings/create-single-offering.md

 In the situation detailed, it may be preferable to remvove the parent group "Citrus Groups", which may not have any members enrolled at that level.
 To do this, use a `shift-click` operation by holding the "Shift" key down and selecting the parent group with the mouse.
 This will remove the parent group from being explicitly included in the offering.

-### Remove Child Groups
+### Remove Child Group

-Child groups can be removed using a simple click technique.
+One or more child groups can be removed using a simple click technique.
 The "Shift" technique only applies to the parent (highest level) group.

 ### Add Individual Learners